 If your inability to stop working is a telltale sign of work addiction, then the effects below are like red traffic lights that tell you that you have been working too many hours and you need to stop soon.

 - Exhaustion, fatigue, and burnout: Don’t feel rejuvenated even after you take a break or have no energy to work even if you want to.

-- Impatient and easy irritable: Get angry with others when they hinder your work.
+- Become impatient and easy irritable: Get angry with others when they hinder your work.

 - Anxiety and stress: Can’t stop worrying about the work you need to do.

 - Depression: Want to stop working but feel like you can’t or have no choice.